dslab2018/dslab2018.github.io/labs/week12/README.md

 - There is no penalty for assuming that delays or travel times on the public transit network are uncorrelated with one another.
 You will get extra credits if you do.

-- One a route is computed, a traveller is expected to follow the planned routes to the end, or until it fails with unkown consequences (e.g. miss a connection).
+- Once a route is computed, a traveller is expected to follow the planned routes to the end, or until it fails with unknown consequences (e.g. miss a connection).
 You __do not__ need to address the case where travellers are able to defer their decisions and adapt their journey "en route", as more information becomes available.
-This requires to consider all alternate routes (contengency plans) in the computation of the uncertainty levels, which is more difficult to implement.
+This requires to consider all alternative routes (contingency plans) in the computation of the uncertainty levels, which is more difficult to implement.

 - The planner will not need to mitigate the traveller's inconvenience if a plan fails.
 Two routes with identical travel times under the uncertainty tolerance are equivalent, even if outside this uncertainty tolerance on one route has a much worse outcome than the other.

 ## Grading Method

+We will grade both your Jupyter-based report (60%) and your 15-minute oral presentation (40%).

+We will use the following criteria:

+1. The clarity and conciseness of the written and oral reports (written: 15 pts, oral: 10 pts)
+1. The formulation of the problem and its decomposition into smaller tasks (written: 5 pts, oral: 5 pts)
+1. The originality of the solution (system design, analytics, visualization) (written: 10 pts, oral: 5 pts)
+1. The quality of the solution (system design, analytics and associated implementation) (written: 20 pts, oral: 10 pts)
+1. The explanation of the pro's and con's / shortcomings of the proposed solution  (written: 10 pts, oral: 10 pts)

-Your solution will be evaluated as follows:
+The solution and associated implementation & explanations will be weighted across the different parts as follows:

-- Design and method used to model the public transit network: 10
+* Design and method used to model the public transit network: 10%
-- Design and method used to create the predictive models: 20
+* Design and method used to create the predictive models: 30%
-- Route planning algorithm: 20
+* Route planning algorithm: 30%
-- Validation method: 5
+* Validation method: 10%
-- Visualization: 15
+* Visualization: 20%
-- Documentation (written, oral): 10

 ## Hints